dbactual/thomaspaine/content/pages/resources/why-isn-t-paine-recognized-as-a-leading-figure-of-the-american-revolution.md

 ---
-Title: Why isn't Paine recognized as a leading figure of the American Revolution?
+title: Why isn't Paine recognized as a leading figure of the American Revolution?
 ---

    Like most topics in American history, there are two camps of historians.